PRTGN-Development-Team/.github/profile/README.md

 None so far, but were always looking out for more!
 Use the GitHub tag `prtgn` and you might just get featured here!

-## Recognised Reposotories
+## Recognised Reposotories and Rrojects

-Reposotories Recognised by The PRTGN Development Team.
+Reposotories and projects recognised by The PRTGN Development Team.
 Either for being cool or for being something used in our software.

 [firefly](https://github.com/ilialyl/firefly), "TUI music player supporting FLAC, Opus, MP3, and WAV." -- [ilialyl](https://github.com/ilialyl)

 [Paw-Connect](https://github.com/LeoDJ/Paw-Connect), "An alternative PCB pawprint for the Tag-Connect TC2030 pogo pin programming cable" -- [LeoDJ](https://github.com/LeoDJ)

 [RemoveWindowsAI](https://github.com/zoicware/RemoveWindowsAI), "Force Remove Copilot, Recall and More in Windows 11" -- [zoicware](https://github.com/zoicware) || *"RemoveWindowsAI has been used on all of my Windows 11 devices and will continue to be used untill my full transition to Fedora KDE is complete."* -- PRTGN Creator and Lead Developer (ExoticDG / Nova Shadowtail)

+[canine.tools](https://canine.tools/), "Welcome to the canine.tools project!
+This project is dedicated to hosting privacy-focused frontends and services. canine.tools is non-profit, meaning we don't make money from running this service.
+If you like what we do, you can donate! canine.tools is themed around the furry & therian community." -- [canine.tools](https://canine.tools/)

+[git.gay](https://git.gay), "Offering Git hosting, CI, and static site hosting, git.gay is a platform made to empower queer developers to create, collaborate, and share their projects with the world." -- [git.gay](https://git.gay)

+[Anubis](https://anubis.techaro.lol), "Weighs the soul of incoming HTTP requests to stop AI crawlers" -- [TecharoHQ](https://github.com/TecharoHQ)

+[Forgejo](https://forgejo.org), "Forgejo is a self-hosted lightweight software forge.
+Easy to install and low maintenance, it just does the job." -- [Codeberg e.V](https://codeberg.org/Codeberg-e.V./)

 ## Shoutouts